Live Share core capabilities

 Screenshot shows an example of a count down timer with 9 seconds remaining.

-LiveTimer provides a simple countdown timer that is synchronized for everyone in a meeting.
+LiveTimer provides a simple countdown timer that is synchronized for all connected participants.
 It’s useful for scenarios that have a time limit, such as a group meditation timer or a round timer for a game.
+You can also use it to schedule tasks for everyone in the session, such as displaying a reminder prompt.

 import { LiveShareClient, LiveTimer } from "@microsoft/live-share";